Guide to Code Enforcement Appeals Hearings

 Statements offered during the hearing, under oath and subject to cross examination (questioning), are generally given the most consideration.
 You may present documents and testimony describing any work you have done to address the situation.

 Your hearing will be recorded, and you may request a copy of the recording and any documents.
 Depending on the volume of data requested, there may be a duplication cost, although the examiner’s office maintains most records digitally.

 What happens after the hearing?

-Within ten business days (meaning weekends and holidays are excluded) of the hearing’s close, the examiner sends a final decision that includes findings of fact based on the hearing record and conclusions drawn from those findings.
+Within ten business days (meaning weekends and holidays are excluded) of the hearing’s close, the examiner sends a final decision, which includes findings of fact based upon the hearing record and conclusions drawn from those findings.
 It may wholly grant the appeal, wholly deny the appeal, or do something in the middle (modify conditions, reduce fines, etc.).

 Examiner decisions end with general information for how to appeal.
 The examiner can offer no additional instruction beyond that written information.
 It is an appellant’s responsibility to determine and meet the exact requirements for filing an appeal.

 What is the proper way to communicate with our office?

 While you may contact the examiner with procedural questions, any questions or statements related to the substance of the matter should be raised at a conference or hearing, or made in writing and addressed to all parties.
 Examiner staff screen correspondence and calls to prevent prohibited contacts to the examiner from either party.
 In general, emails should be sent to email@example.com and copied to DLSP’s representative.